 When running social media campaigns, you want to track your cost per click (CPC).
-CPC is calculated in pay-per-click (PPC) type of ad campaigns and as the name suggests, it’s a metric that shows how much each click on your ad costs.
-The average CPC on a Facebook ad, for example, is $1.72.
+CPC is calculated in pay-per-click (PPC) type of ad campaigns, and as the name suggests, it's a metric that shows how much each click on your ad costs.
+For example, the average CPC on a Facebook ad is $1.72.

-The reason why this is important to track is because clicks indicate the success of any PPC campaign.
-A conversion starts with a click, which is why it’s vital to keep an eye on the ads on a regular basis and manage your ads according to their performance: increase the spending amount on the ones that are performing well, and pause the ones that aren’t performing.
+The reason why this is important to track is that clicks indicate the success of any PPC campaign.
+Conversion starts with a click, which is why it's vital to keep an eye on the ads on a regular basis and manage your ads according to their performance; increase the spending amount on the ones performing well and pause the ones that aren't performing.

 Consideration and conversion metrics

 During both of these stages, there are multiple metrics that every business should follow.
 The metrics will help you understand the effectiveness of your marketing and sales strategies and help you optimize them.
-These metrics can be tracked either via good-old excel sheets, or more efficiently through the tools provided by your ecommerce tool.
+You can track these metrics either via good-old excel sheets or more efficiently through the tools provided by your ecommerce tool.